Fit Finlay: The Belfast Bruiser (1996)

 Finlay made his American wrestling debut in World Championship Wrestling (WCW) in 1996, going by the ring name of The Belfast Bruiser.
 Finlay made his WCW debut on 27 January episode of Saturday Night by emerging from the stands to viciously attack Lord Steven Regal, with Tony Schiavone stating "It says Northern Ireland on the back of his jacket", as the only means of identification at the time.
 He then cut a promo to the camera in which he introduced himself and declared that Regal was an "English pig" who was "paying for 400 years" of English-Irish conflict.
 This marked the beginning of a lengthy feud between the Bruiser and Regal.
 Bruiser won his first match in WCW on 10 February episode of Saturday Night by defeating enhancement talent Mike Marcello.
 The feud played out over subsequent Saturday Night episodes in which the Bruiser and Regal's stablemates The Blue Bloods (Squire David Taylor and Earl Robert Eaton) interfered in each other's matches.
 The Bruiser won a stiff encounter with Regal by disqualification at Uncensored when the Blue Bloods again rushed the ring and assaulted him after Regal suffered a broken nose during the match.
 The following night on Nitro, Bruiser suffered his first loss in WCW against Randy Savage.

 After Regal pinned the Bruiser in a parking lot brawl on 29 April episode of Nitro, the feud died down thereafter.
 The injuries sustained from the match would lead to Bruiser being removed from his scheduled tag team match with Regal at Slamboree.
-Finlay would then take a hiatus off WCW television for a stint in Catch Wrestling Association, while abandoning the Belfast Bruiser persona in the process.
+Finlay would then take a hiatus off WCW television he returned to Catch Wrestling Association, while abandoning the Belfast Bruiser persona in the process.